Ralpina/Workshop-OTU-pipeline/README.md

    Click again on "Session" and then on "SFTP"; fill the empty fields as done for the "SSH" tab above:
    ![image](https://github.com/Ralpina/Workshop-OTU-pipeline/assets/48416466/6eee9547-90b9-4e95-b6f0-56004a19db31)

-   This will allow you to upload the files provided directly.
+   This will allow you to directly upload the files provided to your own KewHPC directory.